Aaron Ezekiel Harif

-Aaron Jacob ben Ezekiel Harif was a Hungarian scholar.
-He died at Nikolsburg on 10 April 1670.
+Aaron Jacob ben Ezekiel Harif was a Jewish Hungarian scholar.
 As successor to Gerson Ashkenazi he held the post of rabbi in Nikolsburg at the same time that he was chief rabbi of the province of Moravia.
-The epithet "Ḥarif" (The Keen Thinker) was also bestowed upon four of his ancestors, Ezekiel, Jacob, Ezekiel, and Isaac.
+The epithet "Ḥarif" (here meaning "the keen thinker") was also bestowed upon four of his ancestors, Ezekiel, Jacob, Ezekiel, and Isaac.
 Possibly he attained to the title by personal merit; for an inscription on his tombstone compares his death to the loss of the Ark of the Covenant.
+He died at Nikolsburg on 10 April 1670.